The Bald Man & The Journey to Kindness

 Early Teen Years

 My father is an interesting man.
-Jack of all trades and master of none, he decided to take upon the political elite in Pakistan in the 80s.
+Curious and rebellious in nature, he decided to take upon the political elite in Pakistan in the 80s.
 My mom, a career nurse stood right by him.
 Standing up to a military dictator is no easy feat.
-He was attacked several times.
-Politically and physically.
+As he geared to run for the local office in a highly politicized election, he was repeatedly attacked, politically and physically.
 That violence extended to my family, his friends and his political allies.
 He was attacked in a violent stabbing attack (and survived).
 We had no choice but to leave the country to save our lives and livelihood.
 My uncle, a prominent journalist and his family went through similar episodes.

 The leader of his political party and a good friend was shot to death in broad daylight along with six other political allies.
-His best friend, who was an elected official and a prominent political leader was also shot to death in the broad daylight.
+His best friend, who was an elected official and a prominent political leader was also shot to death.

 These experiences shaped me and how I see and value life and connections in my life.

 My family went through two other countries before arriving in Los Angeles as political asylees.
-Think of being in a witness protection program with changed identities and not knowing where your next home is going to be.
-Political asylees are also called refugees.
+Think of being in a witness protection program with changed identities and not knowing where your next home is.

-Up until my arrival in the U.S. as a teenager, I wore my name as my only label.
+Up until my arrival in the U.S. as a teenager refugee, I wore my name as my only label.
 When I arrived in the U.S. ironically, I became several labels i.e. Brown, Minority, Immigrant, Muslim, Refugee etc.

 I enjoy the label of being an American that happens to be, all of the above.
 Nothing makes me prouder.
 My grandfather was a rebel fighting against the British occupation and the colonization of India and was wanted by them.
 As a matter of fact the only known survived portrait of my grandfather was a picture from the "Wanted" poster.